Great Problems Seminars

 Unlike most work in courses, these projects live on—used by people all over the world with over 65,000 downloads of student project materials to date!

-GPS Course Offering
+GPS Course Structure and Credit

 GPS courses are a two-term linked project experience taught by two faculty members.
 In the first term you will explore many facets of a great problem and then, in the second, work in a team with support of faculty to produce a solution, and show it off to the whole campus!
 Note that each course carries different credit.
 Click here to learn more about where the GPS credit will count in your degree program.

 Great Problems Seminars are available in either A-Term and B-term or B-term and C-term.
-Current course offerings include:

 Global climate change is here, from sea level rise, to stronger storms, and more dangerous wildfire seasons – just to name a few impacts.
 What does it mean to live in this new environment?
 What does it mean for our ecosystems and civilization?
 How can we adapt to a new and unpredictable climate and mitigate practices that could lead to further warming?
 We will examine the causes and consequences of climate change on the environment and people, incorporating a local to global approach.
 Both scientific (environment, ecology, wildlife, weather events) and humanistic (politics, ethics, economics, social justice) pieces of the climate puzzle will be investigated.
 This course will place a special emphasis on valuing differential impacts on vulnerable people and habitats.
 While working toward identifying a problem that your team can solve, you will build skills in critical thinking, teamwork, communication, and ethics.